-1) Mitigation: TC/mm-1 through TC/mm-5
+Mitigation: TC/mm-1 through TC/mm-4

-Upon application for land use and construction permits from the County, and prior to site disturbance for trail improvements, the Master Plan shall include the installation of bike racks at selected trailheads at the boundary of the West FFRP to encourage alternative transportation methods.
-Selected trailheads shall include, but not be limited to, the Bluff Trail, Ridge Trail, Wallbridge Trail, and Santa Rosa Creek Trail.

-The CCSD or FRP Manager shall continue to coordinate with the Cambria Trolley service to determine appropriate days of service and trolley stop locations on and in the immediate vicinity of the West FRP.

-Upon preparation of informational publications regarding the West FRP including, but not limited to online resources, brochures, posters, and docent walk informational materials, the CCSD shall include a description of and encourage alternative transportation methods to access the FRP, including trolley stops, bicycle routes, and pedestrian walkways.

-Upon application for land use and construction permits from the County, and prior to site disturbance for trail improvements, the Master Plan shall include the development of onsite parking on the West FRP, located at the northern termini of the Marine Terrace Trail and Ridge Trail, and the southern terminus of the Bluff Trail.
-The design of parking areas shall be consistent with the following guidelines:
+- TC/mm-1 Upon application for land use and construction permits from the County, and prior to site disturbance for trail improvements, the Master Plan shall include the installation of bike racks at selected trailheads at the boundary of the West FFRP to encourage alternative transportation methods.
+Selected trailheads shall include, but not be limited to, the Bluff Trail, Ridge Trail, Wallbridge Trail, and Santa Rosa Creek Trail. - TC/mm-2 The CCSD or FRP Manager shall continue to coordinate with the Cambria Trolley service to determine appropriate days of service and trolley stop locations on and in the immediate vicinity of the West FRP. - TC/mm-3 Upon preparation of informational publications regarding the West FRP, the CCSD shall include a description of and encourage alternative transportation methods to access the FRP, including trolley stops, bicycle routes, and pedestrian walkways. - TC/mm-4 Upon application for land use and construction permits from the County, and prior to site disturbance for trail improvements, the Master Plan shall include a parking signage program in consultation with the County Public Works Department.
+The signage program shall guide visitors regarding appropriate parking, and shall be reviewed for concurrence by the Friends of the Fiscalini Ranch Preserve as part of the FRP signage plan.

-- a.
-Parking areas shall be located to avoid all wetlands, drainages, special-status plant species, and culturally sensitive areas. - b.
-Parking areas shall be unpaved, and consist of compacted soil and/or gravel. - c.
-Parking areas shall be kept clear of vegetation to avoid increased fire hazard. - d.
-Rural-style fencing, similar to the existing fence shall be installed around the perimeter of the parking areas. - e.
-Straw wattles, hay bales, a berm, or similar best management practice material shall be installed and perpetually maintained along the perimeter of each parking area. - f.
-Disturbed areas along the boundary of the parking area shall be revegetated immediately following ground disturbance with native grass and plant species.

-Upon application for land use and construction permits from the County, and prior to site disturbance for trail improvements, the Master Plan shall include a parking signage program in consultation with the County Public Works Department.
-The signage program shall guide visitors regarding appropriate parking, and shall be reviewed for concurrence by the Easement holder as part of the FRP signage plan.

-Secondary Impacts

-Biological Resources

-Development of parking areas on the West FRP would potentially affect sensitive biological resources, cultural resources, resulting in potentially significant impacts to these resources.
-Mitigation measures are recommended for protection of these resources, in association with proposed trail improvements and parking areas identified in the adopted Public Access and Management Plan.

-Mitigation has been incorporated into the project that reduces TC Impact 2 and identified secondary impacts to a less than significant level.
+Mitigation has been incorporated into the project that reduces TC Impact 2 to a less than significant level.